operator-playground-io/community-jaeger-operator-tile/cover.md

 ![Logo](_images/logo_jaeger.png)

+### Overview:

 Jaeger, inspired by Dapper and OpenZipkin, is a distributed tracing system released as open source by Uber Technologies.
 It is used for monitoring and troubleshooting microservices-based distributed systems.

-### Core capabilities:

 Jaeger is used for monitoring and troubleshooting microservices-based distributed systems, including: